Cube (film series): Cube (1997)

 Cube, the first film in the series, follows a group of seven frightened strangers who find themselves trapped in a bizarre maze of cubical rooms, with no memory of how they arrived there.
 Searching for a way out, they soon discover that many rooms contain lethal booby traps, while others are safe.
-Initially the prisoners band together in an attempt to escape, however one of the prisoners then begins to turn insane and threatens the group’s escape.
+Initially the prisoners band together in an attempt to escape, but one of the prisoners then begins to turn insane and threatens the group's escape.
 Despite the film's low budget, it achieved moderate commercial success and has developed a cult following due to its surreal, Kafkaesque setting.

 Cube 2: Hypercube (2002)

 Cube 2: Hypercube is a sequel to the film Cube.
 The dusky, dingy rooms of the first film are replaced with high-tech, brightly lit rooms, and the conventional technology of the original traps are replaced with threats based on abstract mathematics.
 A new group of prisoners quickly discovers that, unlike the original Cube, the rooms in their prison appear to shift instantaneously.
 They realize they are inside a hypercube in which gravity, space, and time are distorted.
 This time the prisoners each have a connection to the cube's suggested creator.